 • by refusing or deliberately omitting to provide any of its services;

 • in the way it provides any of its services.

 Direct discrimination would also occur if a recruitment consultancy accepted and acted upon a job registration from an employer which states that certain persons are unacceptable due to a protected category, unless one of the exceptions applies, for instance, the job demands a genuine occupational requirement or in the case of age, the discrimination can be lawfully justified.

 2.2 Indirect Discrimination

 Indirect discrimination occurs where an agency or employer applies a provision, criterion or practice generally, which disadvantages a minority group in the community on the basis of a protected category.

 Indirect discrimination would also occur if a recruitment consultant accepted and acted upon an indirectly discriminatory instruction from an employer.

-If the vacancy requires characteristics which amount to a genuine occupational requirement or the instruction is lawfully discriminatory due to a statutory exception or objective justification, Ampersand Consulting will not deal further with the vacancy unless the client provides written confirmation of such genuine occupational requirement, exception or justification.
+If the vacancy requires characteristics which amount to a genuine occupational requirement or the instruction is lawfully discriminatory due to a statutory exception or objective justification, The Develop Group will not deal further with the vacancy unless the client provides written confirmation of such genuine occupational requirement, exception or justification.